 Fighting spam works both ways

-Preventing spam is more than just the problem of your particular email host; it’s an issue across the industry.
+Preventing spam is more than just the problem of your particular email host – it’s an issue across the industry.
 Because of this, companies try to help each other by communicating.
 If our infrastructure is being used to send spam, we at Fasthosts need to quickly work out where it’s coming from so it can be dealt with quickly.
 The longer the spam activity occurs, the more this has a negative impact on our server IP reputations which will ultimately lead to blacklistings.

 To help us achieve this, we use a number of spam feedback loops from a variety of major email providers, such as Microsoft.
 These feedback loops provide Realtime notifications when Microsoft recipients mark any email received from our servers as spam.
 As for protecting our own network for inbound spam, Fasthosts also uses Realtime Blacklists to help us verify that mail received to our network is from a legitimate source, rather than spam.

 A key part of how the Fasthosts team reacts so speedily to threats is by listening carefully to our customers.
 Similarly, the education of our customers on how to adopt security-conscious processes, such as looking after their login information, is vitally important for our team.
-If you suspect that your domain has been blacklisted by someone, click here to find out.